robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ```

 Note, there is no fallthrough.
-Case are checked in order.
+Case are checked in order.z
 A `default` case  be expressed as `case true`
 and must go last.